Development

 └─→ Use SCREAMING_SNAKE_CASE

-While choosing the right naming convention for each context is important, consistency within your project is paramount.
-A codebase that consistently uses the "wrong" convention is better than one that randomly mixes conventions.
+Picking the right convention for each context matters, but consistency within your project matters more.
+A codebase that uses the "wrong" convention everywhere is easier to work with than one that randomly switches between styles.

-2. For code: Follow your language's official style guide
+2. Code: Follow whatever your language's official style guide says.

 Frequently Asked Questions